mvolkmann/blog/src/swift/why-swift.md

 ## Collections

-The most commonly used builtin collection types are `Array`, `Dictionary`, `Set`, and tuples.
+The most commonly used built-in collection types are `Array`, `Dictionary`, `Set`, and tuples.
 Each of these specifies the types of the items it can contain, and each has a literal syntax.